mfocht/Proxy-Setup/README.md

 Credit to phpr0xi for the proxy script

-Credit to Micah Focht for the guide
+Credit to Me for the guide